 Starting May 2018, no civilians are further allowed to travel to the Umling La pass, the highest motorable pass in the world at an altitude of 19300 feet.
 The people who traveled to Umlinga La did it without any special permit and when the road was being constructed.

-Due to its close proximity to China border, the army has completely stopped civilians to travel to this highest mountain pass of the world as of 2018.
-Maybe in future, the army might start allowing the tourists but nothing certain for now.
+Due to its proximity to the China border, the army has completely stopped civilians from traveling to this highest mountain pass of the world as of 2020.
+Maybe in the future, the army might start allowing the tourists but nothing certain for now.

 Interesting Read: Top 13 Highest Motorable Passes in the World

 Q24.
 Can I visit Tso Moriri from Manali?

 As Tso Moriri comes as a diversion on the way from Manali to Leh, a lot of people think about taking the diversion and traveling to Tso Moriri from Manali side.
 However, it is not recommended at all.

 When you are traveling on Manali Leh Highway, you plan to stay overnight at Manali and Jispa / Keylong.
 Both of these places cannot help you acclimatize to such a high altitude of Tso Moriri (4500 Mtrs).